-1. Planning Tasks
+1. Planning Types

 Choose the planning type "No planning" if you don't want to use neither hourly rates nor time budgets for the task.

 Marker 1: In order to bill a task according to effort with a certain hourly rate, select the planning type "Task Hourly Rate" and save the "Hourly Rate" for this task.